microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/range-get.md

 If successful, this method returns a `200 OK` response code and [Range](../resources/range.md) object in the response body.
 ## Example
 ##### Request
 Here is an example of the request.
+Note: the example uses optional query parameters to customize the response.

 # [HTTP](#tab/http)
 <!-- {